snapshot-labs/snapshot/README.md

 ### Development Guide

-Use `http://localhost:8080/#/fabien.eth` for testing your code.
+Visit the following URL on your browser to test your code: `http://localhost:8080/#/fabien.eth` This URL allows you to interact with your Snapshot application running on your local development server.
+You can use it to test your code changes and see how they affect the application's behavior.

 By default your instance will connect to the hub at `https://testnet.snapshot.org`.
-To change that (or other values) you can create a `.env.local` and overwrite the values from `.env`.
+To customize these settings:
+1)  If it doesn't already exist, create a .env.local file in your project directory.
+The .env.local file allows you to override default configuration values without modifying the main .env file
+2)  Open the .env.local file in a text editor.
+3)  Inside the .env.local file, specify the configuration values you want to change.
+4)  Save the .env.local file.
+5)  Restart your local Snapshot development server to apply the changes.

 ## Running service locally with Docker
-1. Run `docker build -t snapshot .` to package the Snapshot application into a container image
+1. Run `docker build -t snapshot .` to instruct Docker to build an image named "snapshot" from the current directory's contents.
-2. Run `docker run --name snapshot -p 8080:8080 snapshot` to run the container
+2. Run `docker run --name snapshot -p 8080:8080 snapshot` to run the container.
+This port mapping allows you to access the Snapshot application within the container from your web browser.
-3. Go to `http://localhost:8080/#/fabien.eth` on your web browser to test your code
+3. With the container running, go to `http://localhost:8080/#/fabien.eth` on your web browser to test your code.
+This allows you to interact with and test your code in a local development environment.

 ## License